joas165/AirPassangersAnalysis/README.md

 # AirPassangersAnalysis
-Analysis and forecasts from the classical air passangers data
+Analysis and forecasts from the classical air passengers data